scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

    * All issues referenced in the commit message must be UNRESOLVED,
    * All issues referenced in the commit message must be assigned to the committer.
 * Every commit to any module need to be build and tested on CI server,
-* Committer will be noticed when the commit leaded a failure build or test
+* Committer will be noticed when the commit leaded a failure build or test,
 * __Each code commit can be traced to the issue system__,
-* __Each issue can be traced to a serial of commits__,
+* __Each issue can be traced to a series of commits__,
 * The environment of each iterative build should be independent,
 * Continuous build, deployment and more...

 # Limitation of Bitbucket Cloud Build-in Issue System

-If we want to build a library system (the project code is `LS`), we may separate the project into a serial of repository (module) below:
+If we want to build a library system (the project code is `LS`), we may separate the project into a series of repository (module) below:

 * `ls-core-restful`: A core RESTful service, including user management, book management, and borrowing management,